vivoconference/vivo2017/_posts/2017-05-19-vivo17workshops.markdown

 This workshop or panel will discuss and weigh the various options of modeling and displaying this data, in machine readable and html format, and align these options with the needs of the typical VIVO sites taking into account the governance mechanisms and uses cases for these various VIVO scenarios.
 This is a very broad topic hence discussion will be scoped to maintain an objective of having a VIVO site display research areas in a similar fashion as commercial sites like Amazon do.

-Ideally we would have a panel that consists of a Library Cataloguer, Application Developer, UX/UI designer, MetaData Manager, data provider such as Symplectic, Clarivate, CrossRef, Pubmed.
-This talk relates to work being done by OCLC and Linked Data for Libraries.
-There are probably other projects that are addressing this concern in a more general manner.
-I would welcome any assistance in identifying individuals that would like to participate in this panel or workshop.
-Currently I have discussed this with Benjamin Gross from Unavco who is willing to partner with me on this.